fabieu/simdesk/desktop-client/README.md

 # Desktop Client

-This simple JavaFX-based application listens for UDP broadcast messages from **Assetto Corsa Competizione** and forwards the raw packets to a configurable HTTP endpoint.
-The payload is sent without any modification using the `application/octet-stream` content type.
+This simple JavaFX-based application listens for UDP broadcast messages from **Assetto Corsa Competizione** and forwards the raw packets via WebSocket to a configurable endpoint.
+The payload is sent without any modification using the binary WebSocket message type.

 ## Usage